Gadnalf/android-studio-game-center/Phase1/docs/test_run.md

 - ensure the tile sizes updating properly
 - moving from settings -> game -> settings (changing shit) -> game
     - TODO
+- do we want to be resetting the game settings per user?

+### auto save
+- new game, move, leave come back same spot